 Additionally, there is a requirement within several agencies of government for highly educated experts in a field less well known outside government circles, described as “information operations.”
 Information operations apply digital and human influence methods to affect the perceptions, decision-making, and behavior of leaders, groups, or entire populations, in support of US national security objectives.

-At the Daniel Morgan Academy, a new graduate school focusing on national security studies, we take a unique approach to preparing our students for successful careers in these three specialized areas.
+At the Daniel Morgan Graduate School of National Security, a new graduate school focusing on national security studies, we take a unique approach to preparing our students for successful careers in these three specialized areas.
 We rely heavily on practitioner scholars to instruct our students in the areas of national security studies, intelligence studies, and information operations studies — the only educational program in information operations outside the US Government.

 Our students are prepared in foreign and security policy, as well as regional studies, from the perspective of scholars who have not only written about it, but lived it.
 Our students are trained to analyze and communicate well, both in written and oral form, by professionals who have learned through professional practice what succeeds and what doesn’t in government, and who can convey some of the tradecraft in which they have been steeped.

-While the US Government, corporate, and NGO demand to recruit national security professionals remains strong, at the Daniel Morgan Academy we hope to provide our students the kind of unique competitive edge that will help propel them to successful careers.
+While the US Government, corporate, and NGO demand to recruit national security professionals remains strong, at the Daniel Morgan Graduate School of National Security, we hope to provide our students the kind of unique competitive edge that will help propel them to successful careers.